UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 When engraving material, the physical bed of our machine does not impact the quality of your results other than potentially depositing resin onto the rear of your piece from previous work.
 Cutting on the other hand is greatly affected by the underlying bed.
 Each contact with the bed below the work results in reflections that can mark the rear of your work, so it is best to try and minimise these as much as possible.

+In some cases it may be possible to counteract the flashback by placing paper based masking tape on the rear of the work so that it may absorb the reflections and protect the work.
+For acrylic, simply leave the protective coating on both sides whilst cutting.
+When cutting is complete, remove the tape and associated flashback markings.

 ## Knife or Blade

 <a href="https://smokeandmirrors.store/pages/preparing-the-cut"><img src="files/knife-bed.jpg" alt="Knife or blade bed"></a>